Séumas Robinson (Irish republican): Civil War

 He was opposed to the Anglo-Irish Treaty and voted against it.
 When the Irish Civil War broke out over the Treaty, Robinson sent some of his Tipperary men to help the anti-Treaty IRA fighters in Dublin, after a plea from Oscar Traynor.
 However, the Tipperary contingent arrived too late to take part in the Battle of Dublin.
 At the outbreak of civil war, he was appointed O/C of the IRA Southern Division.
-He was critical of the leadership of the anti-Treaty side, however, saying that they had no coherent military or political strategy.
+He was critical of the leadership of the anti-Treaty side saying they had no coherent military or political strategy.

 Politics

 At the 1921 general election, Robinson was elected to Dáil Éireann as a Sinn Féin TD for Waterford–Tipperary East.
 He failed to win a seat at the 1922 general election.
 Robinson left Sinn Féin and was a founding member of Fianna Fáil.
 He was elected to Seanad Éireann for Fianna Fáil in 1928 and re-elected in 1931 and 1934.
-He resigned his Senate seat in 1936 after serving for eight years.
+He resigned his Seanad seat in December 1935 after serving for eight years.